Za66y/FEND-Project-2/README.md

 ## Acknowledgements

 Huge thanks to Mike Wales for starting me off in the right direction!!
 His webinar is incredibly helpful and can be found here: https://www.youtube.com/watch?v=_rUH-sEs68Y

+## Dependencies

+Dependencies for the index.html file to work appropriately include the css file "app.css", the js file called "app.js", and the image file named "geometry2.png".